Story of the Prophet Iddo

 The Story of the Prophet Iddo (also called the Midrash of the Prophet Iddo and Visions of Iddo the Seer, בחזות יעדי החזה) is a lost work mentioned in the Bible, attributed to the biblical prophet Iddo who lived at the time of King Rehoboam.

 Biblical references

 The book is described at 2 Chronicles 9:29, relating to the acts of Solomon:

 It is also described in 2 Chronicles 12:15, relating to acts of Rehoboam:

 The book is also described at 2 Chronicles 13:22, relating to relating to acts of Abijah:

-Nehemiah 12:16 and Zech 1:1 tell us that Zechariah the Prophet was a son of Iddo.
-And Zechariah returned to the land from Captivity.
+Nehemiah 12:16 and Zech 1:1 tell us that Zechariah the Prophet was a descendant of a man named Iddo, but this is not the same person as Iddo the Prophet.